חברים בארץ מוזמנים לחפש אולי בקהילה החדשה שלי: קהילת סוכת שלום, רמת ישי

 2009 Scholar in Residence, Women's League International Convention.

-2014 - Interim Rabbi, Congregation Beth Shalom, Pittsburgh, Pennsylvania: Arriving in July, 2014, I have been invited to serve this congregation in transition and apply my training in congregational consulting to the congregation's challenges.
-Our process involved identifying internal issues that need to be addressed and creating a dynamic of congregational conversation leading to the discernment of this community's priorities and challenges.
-Our work together has enabled the leadership and membership to feel optimistic about this (wonderful!) congregation's future.
-We have successfully concluded a search for Beth Shalom's next Senior Rabbi and are now working on reconfiguring the administrative staff and preparing optimal conditions for the new rabbi's work.
+2014 - 15 Interim Rabbi, Congregation Beth Shalom, Pittsburgh, Pennsylvania: I was invited to serve this congregation in transition and apply my training in congregational consulting to the congregation's challenges.
+Our process involved identifying internal issues that needed to be addressed and creating a dynamic of congregational conversation leading to the discernment of this community's priorities and challenges.
+Our work together enabled the leadership and membership to feel optimistic about this (wonderful!) congregation's future.
+We successfully concluded a search for Beth Shalom's next Senior Rabbi, reconfigured the administrative staff and prepared optimal conditions for the new long-term rabbi's work.